kyaiooiayk/Ipython/README.md

 - Install `ipykernel` as: `conda install -c anaconda ipykernel`
 - Add you virtual env to your ipykernel: `python -m ipykernel install --user --name=my_specific_virt_env_name`
 - Now your new env will be shown in the drop down menu under `New`.
+- If you want to remove one of the kernel: `jupyter kernelspec uninstall name_of_kernel`

 ![image](https://user-images.githubusercontent.com/89139139/150124430-456ce370-12ca-4eab-8504-cefeda2e8194.png)